The birds are chirping, the snow is (hopefully) melting, and that can only mean one thing: the May-June rush to find housing is nearly upon us.

 More freedom.
 Decorating, landscaping (unless you’re in an HOA), remodeling — the sky is practically the limit for how custom you’d like your home to be.

 Equity.
 As soon as you start paying off your mortgage, you’re starting to build your equity.
 Owning a house (and making responsible, timely mortgage payments) also helps build your credit.

 More space.
 Condos and apartments are less likely to come with yards.
 They also are typically surrounded by more tenants (and people in general).
 Houses have more space (both inside and outside) than apartments or condos.

 Sometimes cheaper than renting.
 If your goal is to live in, say, the Chicago area, there’s a good chance that mortgage payments on a house will cost less than an apartment or condo — even if they’re smaller in square footage.

 This isn’t only true in cities, either.
 Mortgage payments usually aren’t that different from rental prices, but the difference is that one gives you equity and one does not.

 More permanent.
-If you’re planning on leaving your area and selling in the next few years, buying a house might not be the move.
+If you plan on leaving your area and selling in the next few years, buying a house might not be the move.
 For one thing, many homeowners are subject to paying a capital gains tax if they sell before the 2-year ownership mark.

 Finding a home and moving is stressful, but there’s some excitement in thinking about the future as well.
-If you’ve decided to keep renting for the time being, we wish you the best of luck.
+If you’ve decided to keep renting for now, we wish you the best of luck.
 But if you’re ready to take the next step, look through our condos and houses for sale to find your dream home!